rspamd/rspamd.com/doc/modules/multimap.md

 ### Hostname filters

-* `tld` - matches TLD (top level domain) part of the hostname
+* `tld` - matches eSLD (effective second level domain - a second-level domain or something that's effectively so like `example.com` or `example.za.org`)
-* `tld:regexp:/re/` - extracts generic information using the specified regular expression from the TLD part
+* `tld:regexp:/re/` - extracts generic information using the specified regular expression from the eSLD part
+* `top` - matches TLD (top level domain) part of the hostname

 ### Mempool filters